souravbadami/linkbynet.github.io/_includes/elk-conclusion.markdown

 business and the technical details of the platform (OS, JVM, Elasticsearch, ...).

-This definitely has some challenges and complexities but, however, especially at a large scale, this is required to make sure you will get the best bang for your buck and your elasticsearch will stay fast at the right cost.
+This definitely has some challenges and complexities, especially at a large scale, but it is required to make sure your [Elasticsearch][elasticsearch] will remain fast and you will get the best bang for your buck.